MicrosoftDocs/microsoft-365-docs/copilot/microsoft-365-copilot-page.md

 ### Security Copilot

+This setting directs you to the Security Copilot portal to manage settings.
 Security Copilot is a separate product and license from Microsoft 365 Copilot.
 If purchased, you can use this link to navigate to Microsoft Security Copilot settings page.
 To learn more, see [Microsoft Security Copilot](/security-copilot/).

 ### Latest info